RadovanTomik/FhirMaker/README.md

+Credit goes to the samply development community since most of the code is reused from their project: https://github.com/samply/bbmri-fhir-ig
 ###### V0.1
 A basic go application, works only for MOU stile XML files, the application transforms every file in the `input` folder.
 Output files are .json transactions.